tedeh/jayson/README.md

 #### Using the server as a relay

 Passing an instance of a client as a method to the server makes the server relay incoming requests to wherever the client is pointing to.
-This might be used to delegate computationally expensive functions into a separate fork/server or to abstract a cluster of servers behind a common interface.
+This might be used to delegate computationally expensive functions into a separate server or to abstract a cluster of servers behind a common interface.

 Public server in `examples/relay/server_public.js` listening on `*:3000`: